Regulatory Agency Sites

 The State Committee for Television and Radio Broadcasting issues broadcasting licenses, monitors TV and radio operations in compliance with legislation, introduces sanctions, and works to improve the technology of the telecommunications industry in Ukraine.

-The Interstate Statistical Committee of the Commonwealth of Independent States (CISSTAT) is an official source of statistical information on social and economic situations in the CIS countries (Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan).
-Frequently updated press releases provide statistical data on numerous economic indicators related to each CIS country.
+The Interstate Statistical Committee of the Commonwealth of Independent States (CIS STAT) is an official source of statistical information on social and economic situations in the CIS countries (Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan).
+Site content includes press releases, forecasts, publications, and statistical data on numerous economic indicators related to each CIS country.

 The Ukraine Competitiveness Report, published by the World Economic Forum, provides a comprehensive overview of the country’s current competitiveness landscape, highlighting strengths and problematic areas.
 The publication explores issues such as infrastructure, public institutions, environmental sustainability, business sophistication, foreign direct investment, and innovation for productivity growth.

 The Ukrainian Chamber of Commerce and Industry is a non-government, non-profit, self-governing organization.
-The chambers provides a range of services and information.
-Services include international economic relations, export assistance, judicial advice, patent licensing and translation services.
-The site also contains helpful information regarding exhibitions, business committees and training.
+The chamber provides a range of services and information.
+Services include international economic relations, export assistance, judicial advice, patent licensing, and translation services.
+The site also contains helpful information regarding exhibitions, business committees, and training.